gzhang8/DenseMapPosterior/README.md

 # DenseMapPosterior

 Code is available here https://github.com/gzhang8/DenseMapPosterior.jl.
-Instructions are also be published.
+Instructions have also been published.